 They are the unsung heroes of the airline industry, fighting to make air travel better for the average passenger.
-And while the names of these consumer advocates may not be familiar to the average passenger, you might want to thank them the next time your flight goes smoothly.
+The names of these consumer advocates might not be familiar to the average passenger.
+However, you might want to thank them the next time your flight goes smoothly.

-For example, if you’ve wondered who’s behind all those Transportation Department airline fines, you can thank Ben Edelman, at least in part.
-He has filed dozens of complaints and has shown air travelers how to negotiate the federal government’s often confusing complaint system.
+For example, if you’ve wondered who’s behind all those Transportation Department airline fines, you can partially thank Ben Edelman.
+He has filed dozens of complaints.
+He has shown air travelers how to negotiate the federal government’s often confusing complaint system.

-“There was no Web page describing this process, and correspondingly little ability for any aggrieved consumer to figure out how to file such a complaint,” says Edelman, an associate professor at Harvard Business School.
+“There was no Web page describing this process, and correspondingly little ability for any aggrieved consumer to figure out how to file such a complaint,” says Edelman.
+He is an associate professor at Harvard Business School.
 You can see Edelman’s guide to navigating the system on his website.

-Complaining to the DOT can be far more effective than calling an airline or sounding off on social media.
-It compels a top airline lawyer to give an official, on-the-record response, followed by a considered evaluation and ruling by the agency.
-Edelman has papered the department with complaints including an airline failing to honor a price quote and misrepresenting a contract.
-His queries have resulted in fines, most notably a $100,000 consent order against Air Europa for misrepresenting carrier-imposed surcharges as “taxes” during the online booking process.
+Complaining to the DOT can yield significantly greater effectiveness than resorting to a mere call to an airline or expressing grievances on social media.
+This action prompts a top airline lawyer to provide an official, on-the-record response.
+Subsequently, a thorough evaluation and ruling are carried out by the agency.
+Edelman has extensively submitted complaints to the department, encompassing instances where airlines neglected to honor price quotes and misrepresented contracts.
+As a result of his inquiries, fines have been imposed, with a particularly notable instance being a $100,000 consent order against Air Europa.
+This order was due to the misrepresentation of carrier-imposed surcharges as “taxes” during the online booking process.

-Paul Hudson may not be a household name, but you can credit him for persuading the government to federalize aviation security by replacing private security operated by airlines and airports with the Transportation Security Administration.
-Hudson, who was called to consumer advocacy after Ralph Nader spoke at his law school in 1973, is now the executive director of FlyersRights.org, a nonprofit organization that advocates for air travelers.
+Paul Hudson may not be a household name, but you can credit him for persuading the government to federalize aviation security.
+Making air travel safer, by replacing private security operated by airlines and airports with the Transportation Security Administration.
+Hudson embraced consumer advocacy after Ralph Nader spoke at his law school in 1973.
+Currently, he holds the position of executive director at FlyersRights.org, a nonprofit organization advocating for air travelers.

-If you haven’t heard of FlyersRights.org, maybe you’ve been the beneficiary of one of the regulations it has spearheaded, such as the Tarmac Delay Rule, which fines airlines for keeping passengers parked on the taxiway for more than three hours.
+If you haven’t heard of FlyersRights.org, perhaps you’ve benefited from one of the regulations it has championed.
+For example, there’s the Tarmac Delay Rule, which imposes fines on airlines for keeping passengers parked on the taxiway for more than three hours.
 The organization also has its fingerprints on nearly every piece of airline legislation that has come through Washington in the past decade.

 Hudson describes his quest as a lonely battle.
 “Corporations have billions of dollars and hundreds of thousands of professional advocates who outnumber and outspend public-interest advocates by well over 1,000 to 1,” he says.
 (Disclosure: I co-founded an advocacy organization called Travelers United that often works alongside Hudson on airline causes.
 He’s right; we are vastly outnumbered.)

-“It’s a no man’s land,” agrees Kevin Mitchell, chairman of the Business Travel Coalition, which represents corporate travel managers, but often advocates for causes that benefit individual travelers as well.
+“It’s a no man’s land,” Kevin Mitchell, chairman of the Business Travel Coalition, acknowledges.
+The coalition primarily represents corporate travel managers, yet it frequently champions causes that also hold advantages for individual travelers.

-If you enjoy flying on JetBlue or any of the other airlines that were founded after 1996, you can credit Mitchell for that experience, at least partially.
+If you enjoy flying on JetBlue or any of the other airlines that were founded after 1996, you can partially credit Mitchell for that experience.
 In 1996, after the Valujet crash in the Everglades, the major airlines vowed to never again allow a low-fare carrier to gain a foothold at a major hub airport.